-8) In the Mail Merge dialog (Figure 20), you can choose to print all records or selected records.
+- 2) In the Mail Merge dialog box (Figure 14), you can choose to print all records or selected records.
 To select records to be printed, use Ctrl+click to select individual records.
-To select a block of records, select the first record in the block, scroll to the last record in the block, and Shift+click on the last record.
+To select a block of records, select the first record in the block, scroll to the last record in the block, and Shift+click on the last record. - 3) Click OK to send the labels directly to the printer.